 In other words, aim to be the best host you possibly can!

 In one sense, Japanese tea history has come full circle.
-China is the original home of powdered green tea, but the Chinese gave up the practice of making it and drinking it.
+China is the original home of powdered green tea, but the Chinese gave it up.
 It was the Japanese who turned tea drinking into an art form.
 Now though, Chinese consumers are (re)discovering the health benefits of matcha just like their counterparts in Japan, Australia, and North America.

 So, isn’t it time to sprinkle a little matcha magic around?